ajanpinyo/web-chrome/README.md

 | VNC_RESOLUTION |               VNC Resolution (Default: 1920x1080)              |
 |    APP_NAME    |                Name of the app (Heroku specific)               |
 |    NO_SLEEP    | Prevent app from sleeping (Heroku specific, default: disabled) |

+Open a browser and navigate to the serverip:8088